 Speaking of superlatives…

 Nick Offerman, the mustachioed actor who famously played Ron Swanson on NBC’s “Parks and Recreation,” is an enormous Lagavulin fan.
 He creates limited-edition Lagavulin tableware in his L.A. wood shop, and called Lagavulin “mother’s milk” in a 2013 interview with Bloomberg BusinessWeek.
-He also celebrated New Year’s Eve 2016 with a dram of Lagavulin at the Islay distillery.
-Fictitious character Ron Swanson also loves Lagavulin 16; in the sixth season, Swanson visits the distillery, and in the series finale becomes a Lagavulin shareholder.
+In 2016, he even celebrated New Year’s Eve with a dram of Lagavulin at the Islay distillery.
+Fictitious character “Parks and Rec” Ron Swanson also loves Lagavulin; in the sixth season, Swanson visits the distillery and in the series finale becomes a Lagavulin shareholder.

-Lisbeth Salander, heroine of Stieg Larsson’s “The Girl Who Kicked the Hornets’ Nest,” sips Lagavulin when she finds herself bellying up to the bar at The Rock Hotel on Gibraltar.
-After tasting it she pushes it off, saying it resembles pitch.
+In Stieg Larsson’s “The Girl Who Kicked the Hornets’ Nest,” literary icon Lisbeth Salander described Lagavulin as something that could “be used to tar a boat.”
+The heroine sips Lagavulin when she finds herself bellying up to the bar at The Rock Hotel on Gibraltar.
+After tasting it, she pushes it off, saying it resembles pitch.
 Hey, everyone’s a critic.